bustoutsolutions/siesta/Docs/faq.md

 If you aren’t interested in holding a response entirely in memory, there’s little benefit to using Siesta.
 Siesta’s advantage over lower-level networking is the “parse once, share everywhere” nature of its observer architecture — which implies holding on to entire responses for reuse.

 #### How do I control the number of concurrent requests?
 SSL validation?
-NSURLCache options?
+URLCache options?

 Configure them in the underlying networking library you are using with Siesta.